wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 ####More
 Jenny Hunt + Holly Darton expose the inner workings of their business by presenting everything as art — from the food served, the people serving, the décor and public display of their bank balance, to the lovingly hand-picked charity shop crockery.

 *Hunt & Darton Cafe* encourages playful participation and meaningful social encounters — through its alternative service from hosts Hunt & Darton in their iconic fruit or veggie attire, comic interaction through their 'set menu' performances, guest waiters and theme days such as "You-Do-It Day" or "Health & Safety Day".
 Popping-up as [the hub for Manchester's SICK!
-Festival](http://www.sickfestival.com/programme/manchester/hunt-darton-cafe), guest waiters include Pigeon Theatre (7th), Eggs Collective (11th), Lowri Evans + Sara Cocker (13th), Erini Kartsaki (15th), with more tba.
+Festival](http://www.sickfestival.com/programme/manchester/hunt-darton-cafe), guest waiters include Pigeon Theatre (7th), Eggs Collective (11th), Lowri Evans + Sara Cocker (13th), Eirini Kartsaki (14th), with more tba.

 Responding to SICK!
 Festival will be theme days such as "Sexy Day" — where it is encouraged to speak frankly about sex with phallic food served up accompanied by sexual innuendo — and hosted talks collaborating with medical practitioners, academics, artists and local groups.
 Imagine being served tea whilst getting that leg looked at!
 Or perhaps a bowl of Coco Pops served up with a conversation about mental health…